 Confidential Marketing Package

-Our business marketing professionals have years of experience marketing businesses confidentially.
-ALLIANT will use a combination of; print media, trade publications, internet marketing, direct mail and telemarketing.
-The advertising will describe enough about your business to understand what you do without disclosing who you are.
+Our business marketing professionals have decades of experience marketing businesses confidentially.
+ALLIANT implements a very effective combination of internet marketing, print media, trade publications, and direct mail.

 Potential buyers are required to sign a Confidentiality Agreement before we disclose the identity of your business.

 Buyers are required to complete our Confidential Buyer Profile and financial statement prior to receiving details about your business.
 This profile provides the buyer’s background, employment history and financial situation.

 Different buyers request different levels of detail at different times.
 We provide only enough information for the buyer to get into the position of a possible offer.
 Full due diligence will only be allowed after the buyer has made an offer and the seller has agreed to the terms of the offer.

 As soon as the buyer has determined he has a serious interest in your business, we will arrange a buyerseller meeting to discuss the general operations of the business.
 The price of the business is never discussed face-to-face and all offers must be in writing.